dret/webconcepts/concepts/http-transfer-coding/x-gzip.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-transfer-coding/x-gzip"
 title:         "HTTP Transfer Coding: x-gzip"
+concept-name:  HTTP Transfer Coding
+concept-value: x-gzip
 description: "The \"gzip\" coding is an LZ77 coding with a 32-bit Cyclic Redundancy Check (CRC) that is commonly produced by the gzip file compression program.
 A recipient SHOULD consider \"x-gzip\" to be equivalent to \"gzip\"."
 ---